timi-daramola/web-scraping-application/README.md

 # web-scraping-application
 <h2>Overview</h2>
 This is a simple web scraping application built with Django.
-It fetches data from the public webpage Quotes to Scrape and displays it as a list of quotes on a web page.
+It fetches data from the public webpages to Scrape and displays the data on a web page.

 <h2>Features</h2>
 Web scraping using the requests and BeautifulSoup libraries.
 Simple web interface to display scraped data.
+This web scraping app can scrap data from different kinds of websites.
 No authentication required.

 <h2>Requirements</h2>